kshyatt/ContributeToJulia/README.md

 make sure it has comments and tests, and describe as clearly as possible in the pull request what you are doing.
 In general you should **not** ask about what features you should implement - as a rule of thumb, only implement new features if you need them yourself.
+If you don't need it yourself then the time required for a package maintainer to identify and help you will probably be a bad use of everyones time - and someone has to maintain the new code.
-If your changes aren't immediately reviewed and accepted, don't take it personally: the maintainers might just be busy with their day-to-day work!
+If your changes aren't immediately reviewed and accepted, don't take it
+personally: the maintainers might just be busy with their day-to-day work!

 These packages have all been listed because they are dependended on by many other packages, directly or indirectly, or are popular packages.